Semi-Truck Accidents Are Less Common, More Deadly

 Unique Causes of Truck Accidents

-Certainly truck accidents occur for many of the same reasons other vehicle accidents occur: excessive speed, driving under the influence of drugs or alcohol, distracted driving, fatigued driving, and bad weather conditions.
+Certainly tractor-trailer and truck accidents occur for many of the same reasons other vehicle accidents occur: excessive speed, driving under the influence of drugs or alcohol, distracted driving, fatigued driving, and bad weather conditions.
 In fact, the top three causes of semi-truck accidents include driver fatigue and distracted driving.
 The third major cause of truck accidents is problems with truck maintenance.

 There are other particulars about semi-trucks that create accident risks unique to large trucks.
 Brake failure and overloaded trailers can cause horrific accidents, particularly when driving on a road with a grade.
 Tire blowouts, wide turns, broken warning or safety devices, failure to yield, and simple driver error all create dangerous situations for the other vehicles on the road.
 If the truck begins to tip over or jackknifes, the risks to other drivers are very high.